Wild Alaskan Company

 1. Heat a skillet over medium-high heat.
 Meanwhile, pat fish dry with a tea towel or paper towel, then season with salt and pepper.

 2. Add just enough oil to cover bottom of skillet, then allow to heat up.
-Once oil begins to shimmer (hot enough to sizzle) carefully place fish onto skillet, then reduce heat to medium to prevent overcooking.
+Once oil begins to shimmer (hot enough to sizzle) carefully place fish onto skillet, lowering the fillet away from your body to reduce risk of getting splattered.
+Reduce heat to medium to prevent overcooking.

 3. Sear undisturbed until fish releases easily with the help of the fish spatula, about 3 to 4 minutes.
 Flip carefully, then allow to cook until internal temperature of fish reaches 130F at its thickest part for medium doneness, about 3 or 4 minutes depending on thickness of fish.